 I knew he went into a lot of hardship himself.

 When he arrived in the UK from Kenya, he had to sleep in his friends house, on the floor.
 He left his wife and children back in Kenya until he was able to afford to bring them to the UK.
-Also, would like to mention that he worked in a hotel making beds to survive.
+Also, would like to mention that he worked as a hotel staff making beds.
 He has finished his career and found a normal job.
 Not only that.
 He also sent money at home to help his brothers and sisters get an education.

 And there we were at Nandos, talking about how hard my life is and celebrating the fact that we finished our MSc in Development Studies.
 He has this great job that makes him qualify as a rich person, with the added bonus that he is humble and never looks down at people.

 We all have one thing in common: would never look people down, just because they earn less than us; hold a lower position or come from a disadvantaged background.
+And we all want to be accepted and given a chance even if we had been involved in crapy jobs.
 They are all very successful, and have every "right" to be arrogant, except they would never do that.
+That is because of their past experience.
+We now that behind that apron there is a person before and after Starbucks.

 Answer this question yourselves - should I be ashamed on my work experience in Starbucks?
 I know I would proudly keep on my Linkedin profile.